-In our experience, companies are increasingly seeing the value of liability insurance for board members.
-This is largely due to a substantial rise in the number of both legal and non-legal disputes concerning the liability of board members.
+In our experience, companies are increasingly taking out liability insurance for board members.
+This is largely due to a substantial rise in the number of both disputes concerning the liability of board members.
 Every board and the individual board members should regularly evaluate whether, and if so what type of insurance for the board that may be appropriate in view of the risks and scope of the business.
-Insurance companies have developed a broad range of insurance products featuring different terms and conditions, and it can be worth engaging insurance experts when evaluating different insurance offers.
+Insurance companies have developed a broad range of insurance products featuring different terms and conditions. and it can be worth engaging insurance experts when evaluating different insurance offers.